ruomengd/ruomengd.github.io/_pages/cv.md

 ======
 * **Master in Computer Science**, **Georgia Institute of Technology**, 2022 - Present (estimated graduation in 2025)
   - GPA: 4.0/4.0
-  - Pursuing dual master's degrees at TJU simultaneously,.
+  - Both in Shenzhen and Atlanta Campus, pursuing a dual master's degree at TJU.

 * **Bachelor in Computer Science and Technology**, **Tianjin University**, 2018 - 2022
   - GPA: 3.75/4.0